 Mezzo-soprano Iris van Wijnen sings roles such as ‘Marguerite’ La Damnation de Faust, ‘Charlotte’ Werther and ‘Sesto’ La clemenza di Tito.
-She currently works with Brigitte Fassbaender and Margreet Honig.
+She currently works with Brigitte Fassbaender, Sophie Koch and Margreet Honig.

 As a member of the Opera Studio of the Bayerische Staatsoper in Munich, Iris made a succesful debut in 2015 as ‘Berta’ in Il barbiere di Siviglia.
 In addition, she has sung roles in Hänsel und Gretel, The Fiery Angel and Der Rosenkavalier.

-At the Concertgebouw Amsterdam she sang ‘Second Secretary to Mao’ in John Adams’ Nixon in China.
+At the Concertgebouw Amsterdam she sang ‘Second Secretary to Mao’ in John Adams’ Nixon in China as well as ‘2.
+Magd’ in Richard Strauss’ Elektra and also ‘Fenena’ in Verdi’s Nabucco.

-Iris sang the role of ‘Fenena’ in a production of Nabucco directed by Christian Stückl at the summer festival in Oberammergau.
-This summer she returned there to sing the role of ‘Mary’ in Der fliegende Holländer.
+Iris also sang the role of ‘Fenena’ in a production of Nabucco directed by Christian Stückl at the summer festival in Oberammergau.
+She returned there to sing the role of ‘Mary’ in Der fliegende Holländer.
 Her interpretation of the part did not go unnoticed and was a big success.

 At the Stadttheater Klagenfurt in Austria she portrayed ‘Flora’ in a new and very well received production of La Traviata.
-She returned there to sing both ‘Aksinya’ and ‘Sonyetka’ in Lady Macbeth of the Mtsensk District.
-A new production by Immo Karaman, conducted by Kristiina Poska.
+She returned there to sing both ‘Aksinya’ and ‘Sonyetka’ in Lady Macbeth of the Mtsensk District as well as ‘Kitchenboy’ (‘Turnspit’) in Rusalka.

-Iris has worked with conductors like Kirill Petrenko, Kevin John Edusei and Vladimir Jurowski.
+Iris has worked with conductors like Kirill Petrenko, Kevin John Edusei, Markus Stenz, Giancarlo Andretta and Vladimir Jurowski.

 She graduated as a Master of Music at the Utrecht Conservatoire.
 She took masterclasses with Dame Kiri Te Kanawa, Thomas Hampson, Leontina Vaduva, Graham Johnson and Patrick Fournillier.